chase-mortensen/chase-mortensen.github.io/content/about/about-me.md

 At Malouf, we use Laravel, Vue, and Gridsome (similar to Nuxt.js) for most of our sites.
 I am primarily a Vue developer, but I am also comfortable with Laravel.
 Other tools I regularly use are VS Code, Docker, Tower, Figma, Slack, MS Teams, ImageOptim, and GitHub.
 I am also interested in Django.

-## Resume
+## About this site

-Here is a link to my [current resume](https://docs.google.com/document/d/1gkz9kz9-ugiBM0kcGmHaRdeoZJDfPU75ycJA8P3ee7E/edit?usp=sharing).
+I built this site using [Hugo](https://gohugo.io/), which is an open-source static site generator.
+It's really easy to use - you pretty much only need to know markdown unless you want to tweak the site.
+I've been using a theme called [Codex](https://themes.gohugo.io/themes/hugo-theme-codex/), which I really like.
+My only issue with Hugo is that the templating system is a little confusing - I generally prefer Vue.
+For an open-source and free tool, it's awesome.

 This site is a work in progress and will contain more information about me and my projects soon.
 Stay tuned!

-My email is chase@chase-mortensen.dev.
+My email is chase@chase-mortensen.dev and this is a link to my [current resume](https://docs.google.com/document/d/1gkz9kz9-ugiBM0kcGmHaRdeoZJDfPU75ycJA8P3ee7E/edit?usp=sharing)..
 If you have book recommendations, want to play pickleball, or would like to introduce yourself, please reach out!
 Thanks!

 Chase